 “These types of weapons,” Hyponnen said, “are accessible to just about anyone.”

 F-Secure is an online security and privacy company from Finland.
-We offer millions of people around the globe the power to surf invisibly and store and share stuff, safe from online threats.
-We are here to fight for digital freedom.... read more »
+We offer millions of people around the globe the power to surf invisibly and store and share stuff, safe from online threats....
+All F-Secure news »